Shaunakk235/Java_Menu_DrivenApp/README.md

 ## Notes

 - Ensure your MySQL database is running and accessible.
-- Make sure the `Emp` table exists in the `CompanyDb` database with the appropriate schema.
+- Make sure the table exists in the database with the appropriate schema.
 - Include the MySQL JDBC driver in your classpath if it's not already available.

 ## License